mat-gur/CS499-Capstone/Enhancement2_DataStructures_Algorithms_MongoDB_Dashboard/README.md

-# Enhancement 2: MongoDB Dashboard
+# Enhancement Two: Algorithms and Data Structure

 This folder contains my Enhancement Two artifact for the CS-499 Computer Science Capstone.
 This enhancement falls under the category of Data Structures and Algorithms.